Netzach: endurance and decisiveness generating loyalty

 Question: What makes Nahshon a leader in this story?
 How does the midrash teach he was willing to take risks?
 Why do you think he was able to act decisively?
 What enabled him to endure until the waters receded and Israel could pass through?

-Climate Change: long term CO
+Climate Change: long term CO2 impacts

 The carbon dioxide we emit today endures in the atmosphere between 50 to 200 years, and thus contributes to global warming for a long time, even after we stop emitting.
 Other atmospheric greenhouse gases last a shorter time but are more powerful at warming the planet.
-However, climate change action focuses on carbon dioxide because the sheer volume of CO
+However, climate change action focuses on carbon dioxide because the sheer volume of CO2 emitted is enormous compared to the volume of other gases emitted.

-2 in the atmosphere have to do with oceans?
+What does the long endurance of CO2 in the atmosphere have to do with oceans?

-2 that is “sunk” in tree growth is only temporary (until the tree decays or is burned).
+CO2stays in the atmosphere until it is absorbed by the oceans or used by trees as they grow.
+The amount of CO2 that is “sunk” in tree growth is only temporary (until the tree decays or is burned).
 The CO2 absorbed by the ocean fills the upper layers of the ocean but it takes a long time for it to be permanently “sunk” in ocean beds.

-2 emissions, they will cause more warming than we see now, working like delayed action capsules.
+Because of the long lasting nature of CO2 emissions, they will cause more warming than we see now, working like delayed action capsules.
 Some projections estimate that by 2050 atmospheric CO2 will reach 600 ppm and by 2100 it will hit 950 ppm, even though scientists warn that 350 ppm is probably the safest upper limit for atmospheric CO2.

 Action: Senator Whitehouse has made weekly speeches on climate change for a year.
 Listen to his 1/7/14 speech dealing with harm to the Oceans,